Jose-Daniel-G/DeveloTech/README.md

-I'm doing this project for my graduationThis project is being developed as part of my graduation requirements.
+This project is being developed as part of my graduation requirements.